Sister Azucena (Ceny) San Pedro

 Current ministry location – Brazil

-Sister Azucena (Ceny) was born in Baguio, Philippines.
-She graduated from Maryknoll College High School in Manila, RP in 1957 and then earned her Undergraduate Degree in Chemistry from the University of the Philippines in 1964 and received a Certificate for teaching high school physics from the Ateneo de Manila University, Philippines in 1966.
+Azucena San Pedro, was born September 27, 1941 in Baguio, Philippines to Rizalina (Perez) San Pedro and Jose San Pedro.
+She had one brother: Benito.
+Azucena, known to all as “Ceny,” graduated from Maryknoll College High School in Manila, RP in 1957.
+Ceny earned her undergraduate degree in chemistry at the University of the Philippines in 1964 and received a Certificate for teaching high school physics from the Ateneo de Manila University, Philippines in 1966.

-Sister Ceny entered the Maryknoll Sisters June 23, 1968 at the novitiate in the Philippines.
+Azucena (Ceny) entered the Maryknoll Sisters June 23, 1968 at the novitiate in the Philippines.
 She was assigned to her first mission in Tanzania in 1970.
-She professed First Vows on April 9, 1972 in Tanzania and her Final Vows on January 27, 1979 also in Tanzania.
+She professed First Vows April 9, 1972 in Tanzania and Final Vows January 27, 1979 also in Tanzania.

-In 1975, she received a Certificate in Human Relations Training from the Institute of Social Order, Manila, Philippines.
+In 1975, Ceny received a Certificate in Human Relations Training from the Institute of Social Order, Manila, Philippines.